ManmithaPatya/Manmitha-Patya-Portfolio/CritiqueByDesign.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/8635848"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 In my critique section, I mentioned the importance of historical data and how it can help enhance the visual.
-Keeping that in mind, I found data for years 2015 through 2019 on the US Census website and aggregated them into one single dataset.
+Keeping that in mind, I found data for years 2015 through 2019 on the [US Census Bureau website](https://data.census.gov/cedsci/table?q=S2413&tid=ACSST1Y2019.S2413&hidePreview=true) and aggregated them into one single dataset.
 I then proceeded to clean the data following the steps mentioned before.

 Once the data was cleaned, I represented the data using 'Bar chart (grouped)' visualization via 'Grid of Charts'.
 Here, I split the grids according to gender and we can now see a side-by-side view of the changes in wage through the years for the two genders across industries.
 As in the previously developed visual, wage ($) is represented only once on the x-axis so that it is not repeated multiple times and here, the industries are arranged in alphabetical order with 'Other Services' at the end.